 Our School Uniform is now available exclusively from One Stop School Gear, conveniently located in Beehive Lane, Great Baddow.
 From September 2011, uniform sold will feature our new school logo.
 One Stop can be contacted on 0845 466 7208.
-Alternatively you can buy uniform from their website One Stop School Gear
+Alternatively you can buy uniform from their website One Stop School Gear.

 We aim to treat all children in the school fairly and equally, and it is our belief that a school uniform eliminates problems of competitiveness over fashion clothes, and assists children in seeing that everyone is of equal worth.

 white shirts or polo tops (with or without the school logo);

 At no time are clothes with pictures, slogans or logos other than the school badge acceptable.

-We ask that children wear sensible footwear, such as black, dark brown or dark blue shoes.
+We ask that all children wear sensible black shoes.
 In the summer term sandals (not plastic jelly shoes) may be worn.
 Please do not send your child to school in fashion shoes or boots, especially with high heels, as these can be a danger in the playground and also damage our floor surfaces.
 Boots are defined in the school policy as shoes covering the ankle bone.
 Trainers, baseball boots and light-weight canvas shoes of any colour are also unacceptable.